ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-superfactorial-and-hyperfactorial.md

 $$!:\mathbb{N}\rightarrow\mathbb{N}$$

-*Using [analytic continuation](https://en.wikipedia.org/wiki/Analytic_continuation) the factorial function can be generalized to complex numbers.
+*Using [analytic continuation](https://en.wikipedia.org/wiki/Analytic_continuation), the factorial function can be generalized to complex numbers.
 The resulting function is dubbed the $\Gamma(z)$ [gamma function](https://en.wikipedia.org/wiki/Gamma_function).*

-While there is much to discuss about the factorial function, this post concerns itself with two particular extensions of the factorial.
+While there is much to discuss about the factorial function, this post concerns itself with two particular variations of the factorial.
 Namely the superfactorial and the hyperfactorial.

 <!--more-->